cybertec-postgresql/pgwatch2/README.md

 By default the Web UI is freely accessible.
 If some security is needed then following env. variables can be used enforce write permissions - PW2_WEBNOANONYMOUS, PW2_WEBUSER, PW2_WEBPASSWORD.

-By default also the component logs (Postgres, Influx, Grafana, Go daemon, Web UI itself) are exposed via the "/logs" endpoint.
+By default also the Docker component logs (Postgres, Influx, Grafana, Go daemon, Web UI itself) are exposed via the "/logs" endpoint.
 If this is not wanted set the PW2_WEBNOCOMPONENTLOGS env. variable.

 # Adding metrics